ponchofreedo/personal-landing/README.md

 ![The new donut logo...because it's tasty](https://raw.githubusercontent.com/ponchofreedo/personal-landing/master/das_donut.png)

-# 2020 Landing Page
+# 2021 Landing Page
 Rebooting the landing page.

-Final URL will be the new https://ponchofree.do.
+Since it's being shipped via Vercel, opened up the A and CNAME to route http://ponchofree.do to the final destination of https://zachfreed.com.

 ## Project setup
 ```